Dying Earth: Role-playing

 The original creators of the Dungeons & Dragons games were fans of Jack Vance and incorporated many aspects of the Dying Earth series into the game.
 The magic system, in which a wizard is limited in the number of spells that can be simultaneously remembered and forgets them once they are cast, was based on the magic of Dying Earth.
 In role-playing game circles, this sort of magic system is called "Vancian" or "Vancean".
 Some of the spells from Dungeons & Dragons are based on spells mentioned in the Dying Earth series, such as the prismatic spray.
 Magic items from the Dying Earth stories such as ioun stones also made their way into Dungeons & Dragons.
 One of the deities of magic in Dungeons & Dragons is named Vecna, an anagram of "Vance".

 The Talislanta role-playing game designed by Stephan Michael Sechi and originally published in 1987 by Bard Games was inspired by the works of Jack Vance so much so that the first release, The Chronicles of Talislanta, is dedicated to the author.

 There is an official Dying Earth role-playing game published by Pelgrane Press with an occasional magazine The Excellent Prismatic Spray (named after a magic spell).
 The game situates players in Vance's world populated by desperately extravagant people.
 Many other role-playing settings pay homage to the series by including fantasy elements he invented such as the darkness-dwelling Grues.

+Monte Cook identifies The Dying Earth as an inspiration for his game Numenera.

 Goodman Games have announced the publication of the setting using their Dungeon Crawl Classics roleplaying game system, running a successful Kickstarter campaign for it.
-The game is set to release in 2022.
+The game was released in 2023.